ParallelMaths/parallel/pages/8-02-lou-costello.md

 ## 2. Junior Maths Challenge 2011 (6)

+The Junior Maths Challenge is a national maths competition run by the UK Maths Trust, and many of you may have entered last year and might be entering this year.
+Ask your teacher, and he or she will know whether you or your class will be entering.

+The Junior Maths Challenge is aimed at confident young mathematicians who want to stretch their brains with questions that are bit spicier than those you might encounter in the classroom.
+Each week, the Parallelograms will contain one or two Challenge questions from the tests given in previous years.

+These will be good practice if you are entering this year, and even if you are not entering they will still be good ways to stretch your mathematical mind.
+To get you warmed up, here is a relatively easy question... followed by another one that most of you should be able to attack.

 ::: problem id=2_1 marks=2
 __2.1.__ What is the sum of the marked angles in the diagram?